 AAgent@ shall have the meaning ascribed to that term in the Facility Agreement.

-AAsset@ shall mean
+AAsset@ shall mean a special warrant for 13,959 shares of common stock in TNPC, Inc. the rights to receive payments owed to Sponsor under that certain Swap Agreement dated September 22, 2000, between Sponsor and Enron Energy Services, LLC.

 AAsset LLC@ shall have the meaning assigned to such term in the recitals to this Sale and Auction Agreement.